 Repair and Replace Corrupted/Missing System Files

 At times, some of the protected system files in your system may get corrupted or go missing.
 When this happens, you may face system service exception error.
 To fix this error, you can use a built-in Windows utility called System File Checker.
-This tools checks for the corrupted and missing system files and will replace them with cached files stored on your PC if necessary.
+This tools check for the corrupted and missing system files and will replace them with cached files stored on your PC if necessary.

 Run the System File Checker Tool